chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

   * 500 protesters got as far as Macclesfield but the 2nd Troop stopped them
 * Col Sir John Leicester tried to raise more troops but people now not as supportive, fearing the Blanketeers
 * 25-Mar
-  * a plot to sieze the barracks, prison, banks, private houses in Manchester was discovered
+  * a plot to seize the barracks, prison, banks, private houses in Manchester was discovered
   * a rocket would be fired from St Peter's Field to initiate
   * King's Dragoon Guards, already there, joined by 15th Light Dragoons, 54th Regiment of Infantry
   * Knutsford Troop in Manchester, remained of Regiment held at readiness